Brizzardis/Brizzardis/README.md

 ### 👋 Hi, my name is Ilya.

-I am currently working as a Business Analyst at Gold Apple (beauty retailer №1 in Russia), focus on optimizing checkout area processes and developing solutions for the gift cards product.
+I am currently preparing to work in robotics as a developer.
+Business-analyst in the past.

 #
 ### 🛠️ Languages and Tools